irinamihai150/Cloud-Module-Week-0-Challenge/README.md

 # Cloud Module Application

 This is an web application written in Python.
-It does things and we'd like help deploying it.
+It does things and we'd like help deploying it...

 ## Requirements and Developing locally